RishabhVerma0987/base-react-project/src/shared/README.md

 # Shared Module

-These are atomic and molecular level dumb components which are shared across the app.
+These are atomic and molecular level dumb components which are shared across the app, styles are also included here.

 Rules -